To avoid increasing instability and consequently ‘blackouts’ of the power grid, massive investments into energy infrastructure are a must!

-Complementing one of our older posts The time of Hydrogen is NOW, today’s focus will lie on the several ways of hydrogen production, looking deeper into the underlying processes and potential future green hydrogen technologies.
+This post focuses on several ways of hydrogen production, looking deeper into the underlying processes and green hydrogen technologies.